Lower Eyelid Ectropion Patient Information

 If you have had sedation then you cannot drive, operate machinery, take sedative drugs or alcohol for 24 hours.
 Do not drive while the eye is covered with a dressing.

-You will be given an antibiotic eye ointment to use on the stitches twice a day for 5 days and this can also be put in the eye if it is irritated.
+Please purchase Poly Visc or similar (non medicated eye ointment) from your local chemist a few days prior to your procedure to apply along the suture line twice a day for 7 days.
+1⁄2 cm or 1⁄4 inch is sufficient.
 The eye may feel irritated or scratchy on the inside or the outer corner of the lower eyelid.
 The eye may also produce yellow-green discharge in the first week as a reaction to the surgery.

 The eyelids and cheek will become very swollen and bruised (“black eyes”) and the eye may look “bloodshot” once the dressing is removed.
 This is normal and may get worse in the first 24-48 hours before it starts to get better.
 Icepacks (or frozen peas wrapped in a hand towel) can be used to help reduce the swelling.
 Hold the icepacks over the closed eyes for 10 minutes and repeat hourly for the first 3 days.
 The bruising and swelling often takes 2-3 weeks to settle.

 There is usually no significant pain and most patients find panadol or panadeine is all that is needed for any discomfort.
 Take 2 tablets every 4 hours as necessary (maximum of 8 in a day).

 If you have had a skin graft this may change to a dark colour; this is to be expected and will slowly improve with time.
 A skin graft can take a couple of months to blend into the surrounding skin.
 There may be some temporary numbness in the surrounding skin.
 Your vision may be slightly blurred in the first couple of weeks while the lids are swollen: this will improve once the swelling settles.